-Financial Details General information When completing the budget table in Flexi-Grant® please ensure to provide values at the appropriate FEC level (80% or 100%), as indicated in the Royal Society Grant Funding Guidance .
+Financial Details General information When completing the budget table in Flexi-Grant® please ensure to provide values at the appropriate FEC level (80% or 100%), as indicated in the Royal Society Grant Funding Guidance.
 If you have collaborators, please break down the costs for collaborating organisations within each justification category.
 Summary Budget Please enter the values applied for under the budget table headings.
 This should Table match the summary table in tab 3 of the Excel finance form.
 Application finances should be done in collaboration with your Host Organisation's Research/Finance Office.
-The maximum value of the award is £4 million, applicants may apply for less if they wish.
+The maximum value of the award is £8 million, applicants may apply for less if they wish.
 Within this maximum value, a reasonable level of inflation to all grant costings should be applied, except for PhD studentships and fees.
-The full duration of the award is 5 years.
+The full duration of the oward is 10 years with years 6.10 subject to a mid The full duration of the award is 10 years, with years 6-10 subject to a mid- Fellowship review.
 The total grant cap may be exceeded in order to cover visa costs if this is well justified in the application.
-Please refer to the Royal Society Grant Funding Guidance .
+Please refer to the Royal Society Grant Funding Guidance.
 In the event of the award-holder leaving the host organisation, the PhD student(s) will be permitted to decide whether to remain at the host organisation or move with the supervisor (with advice from the supervisor and other academic staff as appropriate).
 The host organisation will provide a deputy supervisor who will become lead supervisor in the event that the award holder leaves the host organisation.
 Excel budget form Please upload the completed Excel file detailing award finances. upload Justification for Salary Please include grade and salary point as per the host organisation salary structure.
 A justification of annual increment should be included.
 Justification for Other Please confirm the total value requested and provide a full justification for this Research Staff amount.
 Justification for Please fully justify all requested costs (Other Directly Incurred Costs) by referring to Research Expenses each budget heading.
 Funding will not be awarded without justification.
 If you are requesting funds to support a PhD Studentship please use the yearly rates for stipend and fees listed in the Royal Society Grant Funding Guidance .
-Justification for Equipment Please provide costing details for any individual items of equipment with a value over £25,000.
+Justification for Please provide costing details for any individual items of equipment with a value Equipment over £25,000.
 Items of equipment with a value of less than £25,000 should be detailed in the 'Justification for Research Expenses' section above.
 Justification for Please include the number of dependents (partner and children only allowed), which Relocation and Visa visa type you are applying for, its cost, and an estimation of other relocation Expenses expenses.
-Justification for Other Costs Please justify any other costs included in the application.
-Justification for Please include the percentage inflation rate applied across all budget categories Inflation rate applied and the reasoning behind the percentage used.
+Justification for Other Please justify any other costs included in the application.
+Costs Justification for Please include the percentage inflation rate applied across all budget categories Inflation rate applied and the reasoning behind the percentage used.

-Applicant Declaration
+Applicant Declaration \